 Surviving in the global market for this long meant taking risks.
 From adapting its service offering to organically expanding into newer markets – S&C has risen to changing client needs.
 The Hong Kong office opened in 1992 and stands to service clients in China and the wider Asia Pacific region where the firm has been involved for decades.

 The firm ensures that trainees are exposed to at least three practice areas during the training contract.
 The overall training, however, takes a generalist approach.
 So you can expect to be involved in quite a broad range of areas from finance to regulatory, based on client needs.
 There is also the option to work in the general practice group, a seat further underlining the emphasis on general training.
 Trainees here work under many different areas, including capital markets, M&A and private equity.
+The firm encourages lawyers to have a life outside work too, and hosts regular cultural, sporting and social events.

 The Hong Kong office is located in Central, aka the financial hotspot of Hong Kong.
 There are a range of amenities to take advantage of: from lit lunch spots to the bustling nightlife in nearby Lan Kwai Fong, S&C lawyers are spoilt for choice.